libdebug/libdebug/docs/basics/running_an_executable.md

     When the process is stopped, the pipe manager will not be able to receive data from the target.
 Any recv-like instruction (including `sendafter` and `sendlineafter`) will fail with an exception.
 Operations on stdin like `send` and `sendline` are not affected by this limitation, since the kernel will buffer the data until the process is resumed.

 ### :material-keyboard: Interactive I/O
-The pipe manager contains a method called `interactive()` that allows you to interact with the process in an interactive manner.
-This method will print characters from standard output and read your inputs, letting you interact naturally with the process.
+The pipe manager contains a method called `interactive()` that allows you to directly interact with the process's standard I/O. This method will print characters from standard output and read your inputs, letting you interact naturally with the process.
 The `interactive()` method is blocking, so the execution of the script will wait for the user to terminate the interactive session.
 To do so, you can press `Ctrl+C` or `Ctrl+D`.

 Contrary to what happens with [pwntools](https://github.com/Gallopsled/pwntools), the `interactive()` method does not close upon sending an empty line.